daumie/blog/_posts/2016-07-18-getting-started-with-binary.md

 I divided this  Binary tutorial into 3 sections.
 In general I recommend you work through them in order but if you've come here just to learn about a specific topic then who am I to slow you down, just head straight on over.

-1.Number Systems - Read on below to discover the theory behind numbers.
+1.**Number Systems** - Read on below to discover the theory behind numbers.

-2.Conversions - How to convert between binary and decimal, hexadecimal and octal.
+2.**Conversions** - How to convert between binary and decimal, hexadecimal and octal.

-3.Arithmetic - Learn how to perform various arithmetic operations with binary numbers.
+3.**Arithmetic** - Learn how to perform various arithmetic operations with binary numbers.

-4.Negative Numbers - Learn how to manage negative numbers in binary
+4.**Negative Numbers** - Learn how to manage negative numbers in binary

 ---